-Technology Transfer, Transformation, and Development: The Japanese Experience Project Co-ordinator, Takeshi Hayashi General Trading Companies: A Comparative and Historical Study, ed.
+Technological Innovation and the Development of Transportation in Japan Technology Transfer, Transformation, and Development: The Japanese Experience Project Coordinator, Takeshi Hayashi General Trading Companies: A Comparative and Historical Study, ed.
 Shin'ichi Yonekawa Industrial Pollution in Japan, ed.
 Jun Ui Irrigation in Development: The Social Structure of Water Utilization in Japan, ed.
 Akira Tamaki, Isao Hatate, and Naraomi Imamura Technological Innovation and Female Labour in Japan, ed.
-Masanori Nakamura The Role of Labour Intensive Sectors in Japanese Industrialization, ed.
-Johzen Takeuchi The Japanese Experience in Technology: From Transfer to Self-reliance, ed.
-Takeshi Hayashi Vocational Education in the Industrialization of Japan, ed.
-Toshio Toyoda

-The United Nations University (UNU) is an organ of the United Nations established by the General Assembly in 1972 to be an international community of scholars engaged in research, advanced training, and the dissemination of knowledge related to the pressing global problems of human survival, developand welfare.
+Masanori Nakamura Technological Innovation and the Development of Transportation in Japan, ed.
+Hirofumi Yamamoto The Japanese Experience in Technology: From Transfer to Self-Reliance, Takeshi Hayashi The Role of Labour-Intensive Sectors in Japanese Industrialization, Johzen Takeuchi Vocational Education in the Industrialization of Japan, ed.
+Toshio Toyoda The United Nations University (UNU) is an organ of the United Nations established by the General Assembly in 1972 to be an international community of scholars engaged in research, advanced training, and the dissemination of knowledge related to the pressing global problems of human survival, development, and welfare.
 Its activities focus mainly on peace and conflict resolution, development in a changing world, and science and technology in relation to human welfare.
-The University operates through a worldwide network of research and postgraduate training centres, with its planning and co-ordinating headquarters in Tokyo, Japan.
+The University operates through a worldwide network of research and post-graduate training centres, with its planning and coordinating headquarters in Tokyo, Japan.
 The United Nations University Press, the publishing division of the UNU, publishes scholarly books and periodicals in the social sciences, humanities, and pure and applied natural sciences related to the University's research.
-Industrial Pollution in Japan Edited by Jun Ui Published with the support of the University of Okinawa
+Technological Innovation and the Development of Transportation in Japan Edited by Hirofumi Yamamoto

 The United Nations University project on Technology Transfer, Transformation, and Development: The Japanese Experience was carried out from 1978 to 1982.
 Its objective was to contribute to an understanding of the process of technological development in Japan as a case-study.
 The project enquired into the infrastructure of technology, human resources development, and social and economic conditions and analysed the problems of technology transfer, transformation, and development from the time of the Meiji Restoration to the present.
 The research was undertaken by more than 120 Japanese specialists and covered a wide range of subjects, including iron and steel, transportation, textiles, mining, financial institutions, rural and urban society, small industry, the female labour force, education, and technology policy.
-This volume presents research results on the negative side-effects of Japan's rapid technological and industrial development since the Meiji period.
-The production and printing of this volume was made possible by a grant from the University of Okinawa.
-The United Nations University also gratefully acknowledges the generous support of the Japan Foundation for the United Nations University in the publication of this book.

-© The United Nations University, 1992 The views expressed in this publication are those of the authors and do not necessarily represent the views of the United Nations University.
-United Nations University Press The United Nations University, Toho Seimei Building, 15-1 Shibuya 2-chome, Shibuya-ku, Tokyo 150, Japan Tel.: (03)3499-2811 Fax: (03)3499-2828 Telex: J25442 Cable: UNATUNIV TOKYO Typeset by Asco Trade Typesetting Limited, Hong Kong Printed by Permanent Typesetting and Printing Co., Ltd., Hong Kong HSDB-24/UNUP-548 ISBN 92-808-0548-7 United Nations Sales No. E.91.III.A.10 04500 C
+This volume examines the development of transportation in Japan from 1867 up to 1980.
+The United Nations University gratefully acknowledges the generous support of the Japan Foundation for the United Nations University in the publication of this book. © The United Nations University, 1993 This book was originally published in Japanese in 1986 by the United Nations University under the title Kōtsū un'yu no hattatsu to gijutsu kakushin.
+The views expressed in this publication are those of the authors and do not necessarily represent the views of the United Nations University.
+United Nations University Press The United Nations University, 53-70, Jingumae 5-chome, Shibuya-ku, Tokyo 150, Japan Tel.: (03) 3499-2811 Fax: (03) 3499-2828 Telex: J25442 Cable: UNATUNIV TOKYO Typeset by Asco Trade Typesetting Limited, Hong Kong Printed by Permanent Typesetting and Printing Co., Ltd., Hong Kong HSDB-28/UNUP-551 ISBN 92-808-0551-7 United Nations Sales No. E.92.III.A.3 05000C